 Health and Welfare Agency, State of California

-- Laws enforced/administered: Welfare Reform Act of 1971, Employment Security Amendment of 1970, Emergency Unemployment Compensation Act of 1971, Emergency Employment Act of 1971.
+- Laws enforced and administered: Welfare Reform Act of 1971, Employment Security Amendment of 1970, Emergency Unemployment Compensation Act of 1971, and Emergency Employment Act of 1971.

-- Inspection rights: Section 317 of the Unemployment Insurance Code specifies that one of the functions of the EDD is to “embrace investigation throughout the state of violations of this [Unemployment Insurance] code, to the end that its provisions are more adequately and strictly enforced.”
-This means that EDD officials can enter your establishment to examine record-keeping books and other papers deemed necessary in the collection of Unemployment and Disability Insurance.
-The EDD can also interview employees to determine if the business or employer is complying with California payroll laws, including whether or not the business is paying its employees “under the table.”
+- Inspection rights: California Unemployment Insurance Code section 317 mandates the EDD “embrace investigation throughout the state of violations of this [Unemployment Insurance] code, to the end that its provisions are more adequately and strictly enforced.”
+This broad discretionary power allows EDD officials to enter your establishment to examine record-keeping books and other papers deemed necessary to the collection of Unemployment and Disability Insurance.
+The EDD may also interview employees to determine if the business or employer is compliant with California payroll laws.

-NOTE: An employee’s reported compensation directly affects the employee’s unemployment and disability insurance.
-If an employer is paying an employee “under the table” without reporting the employee’s income, the employee may lose out on important benefits that he or she is entitled to such as unemployment and disability insurance.
+NOTE: An employee’s reported compensation directly impacts the employee’s unemployment and disability insurance.
+For example, If an employer is paying an employee “under the table” without reporting the employee’s income, the employee may lose out on important benefits that he or she is entitled to such as unemployment and disability insurance.

 - Enforcement: In 1993, the Joint Enforcement Strike Force (JESF) was created to investigate improper payroll, licensing, labor, or tax practices of employers in California.
 The EDD is a part of this special task force, as well as the Department of Consumer Affairs, the Department of Industrial Relations, the Office of Criminal Justice Planning, the Franchise Tax Board, the Board of Equalization, the Department of Insurance, and the Department of Justice.
-This task force has the power to investigate any business if it has a “reasonable belief” that the business is not complying with state law.
-Agents of this task force can interview the owners of the business as well as other employees.
-If, after conducting an investigation, the JESF determines the employer is non-compliant with licensing, labor or payroll tax law, the EDD will conduct a complete audit of that business.
-Once the audit is completed, civil or criminal penalties may be issued if it is discovered that the business violated state law.
+This task force has the authority to investigate any business if it has a “reasonable belief” that the business is not compliant with state law.
+Agents of this task force may interview the owners of the business as well as other employees.
+If, after conducting an investigation, the JESF determines the employer is noncompliant with licensing, labor or payroll tax law, the EDD will conduct a complete audit of that business.
+Once the audit is completed, if it is discovered that the business has violated state law, civil and/or criminal penalties may be issued.

 California State Board of Equalization (BOE)